u16rogue/genshin-scripting-framework/docs/script_api.md

     * base_address - Contains the starting/base address of the module
     * size - Size of the module
 * Remarks
+    * When the module is not found, this function returns a `nil`.
     * module_name parameter will still require the `.dll` postfix as this API will use exact string matches.
 * Permission
     * None